alexpiet/hierarchical_bootstrap/README.md

 # hierarchical_bootstrap
-Hierarchical bootstrap for pandas dataframes.
+Implementation of a hierarchical bootstrap for pandas dataframes.
+This package can be used to perform two useful things:
+ - Estimate the confidence interval that takes into account the hierarchical nature of the data
+ - Perform a statistical test to compare the mean value between two groups that have hierachical structure.

 Everything is generally applicable to any nested dataset, although my use case is neuroscience specific.
 I made some simple attempts to speed up the implementation, but it is still time consuming.
 I followed the procedure outlined in:

 > Application of the hierarchical bootstrap to multi-level data in neuroscience (2020). https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7906290/